-Dear open-minded progressive, perhaps you were horrified by part X.
+Dear open-minded progressive, perhaps you were horrified by Chapter X.

 I mean, I did propose the liquidation of democracy, the Constitution and the rule of law, and the transfer of absolute power to a mysterious figure known only as the Receiver, who in the process of converting Washington into a heavily-armed, ultra-profitable corporation will abolish the press, smash the universities, sell the public schools, and transfer “decivilized populations” to “secure relocation facilities” where they will be assigned to “mandatory apprenticeships.”
 If this doesn’t horrify you, I’m not sure what would.